injurise/ICMIL/README.md

 # In-Context Multiple-Instance Learning

+Official code for the paper "In-Context Multiple Instance Learning".

-ICMIL is a Prior-data Fitted Network for bag-structured data.
-It is pretrained purely on synthetic MIL tasks and solves new ones in a single forward pass without gradient updates, hyperparameter tuning, or task-specific training.
+ICMIL is a Prior-data Fitted Network (PFN) for Multiple Instance Learning.
+A Perceiver-style transformer is pretrained on synthetic bag-structured data and, at inference time, classifies new MIL tasks in a single forward pass — no gradient updates, no hyperparameter tuning, no task-specific finetuning.

-This repo provides code to train and run ICMIL models, generate data from our priors, evaluate baselines on a suite of 12 benchmarks, and to reproduce the benchmark table found in our paper using our checkpoints.
+## Highlights

+- **In-context MIL:** solve a new bag classification task by feeding labeled context bags directly to the model.
+- **Perceiver-style architecture** for hierarchical set inputs that handles scalability, task-dependent instance compression, and within-bag permutation invariance.
+- **Synthetic priors** for bag-structured data (factorized and joint), with a mixture prior that combines their complementary inductive biases.

+## Usage

-## Setup
+#### Setup

 ```bash
 pip install -e .
 pip install -e ".[datagen]"
 ```

-## Using the model
+#### Forward Pass

 ```python
 from icmil import load_icmil